 - Tackle one small challenge every day.
 Try and do a daily crossword or some other small challenge every day to keep your brain stimulated.

-- Make a difference in someone else’s life.
-Dedicate your time to volunteering, whether it be at a church, non-profit organization or shelter.
+- Acts of kindness.
+Make a difference in someone’s life.
+Dedicate some time to volunteering, whether it be at a church, non-profit organization or shelter.

-- Quit an unhealthy habit.
-In addition to starting new habits, try and ditch unhealthy ones, like smoking.
-It’s never too late to improve your life.
+- Drop an unhealthy habit.
+In addition to starting new habits, you can also try to ditch an unhealthy one, like smoking or gambling.
+It’s never too late to take charge of your life.

 Resolution: Organize your belongings

 - Say goodbye to clutter.
-Declutter your closet and drawers by keeping what you love and getting rid of what you don’t use anymore.
+Declutter your closets and drawers.
+Keep what you love, and say goodbye to the things you no longer use or find joy in.

-- Donate unused items.
-Consider donating your unused or gently-used clothes, furniture and appliances.
-This can also include magazines and books you have already read.
+- Donate items.
+Consider donating the unused or gently-used clothes, furniture and appliances you no longer need.
+You can also donate magazines and books you have already read.
+You can feel good about saying goodbye to things you know will be put to good use by someone else.

 Resolution: Enjoy life to the fullest

-Whether taking part in social, educational and recreational programs offered in your community or taking some much-needed time for yourself, there are plenty of ways to seize every day.
+Maybe 2024 will be the year for more fun!
+Whether that’s taking part in social, educational and recreational programs, or taking more time for yourself, there are plenty of ways to add more joy to your days.

 - Pick up a book.
-Pick up a romance or murder mystery novel (or book on tape) from the library and transport yourself from the real world to a fictional land for an hour or two a day.
+Pick up a romance or murder mystery novel (or book on tape) from the library.
+Books can liven up your day by transporting you to another world of adventure, intrigue and suspense.

 - Friendly competition.
 Challenge a neighbor or friend to a card or board game.
-Or, better yet, start a weekly group that meets to socialize and play games.
+Or, better yet, start a weekly group that meets up for socializing and some friendly competition.

 - Get a makeover.
 Change your hair color or simply get a trim.
-Looking good on the outside also makes you feel good on the inside.
+Get a new dress or suit coat or a new pair of shoes.
+Looking good on the outside can also make you feel good on the inside.

 Happy New Year from Sonida Senior Living!

-As we embark on another year full of promise and hope, we hope these ideas inspire you to live your best life in 2023.
+We wish you a Happy New Year as we embark on another year full of promise and hope in 2024.

 Learn more about a community near you